Infrared Sauna Benefits for Pain Relief

 Chronic Pain, Muscle Spasms, and Arthritic Conditions

-Far Infrared Sauna therapy is an ancient proven treatment for relieving arthritic pain.
-It has a long history and has been an integral healing process in many cultures.
-In Europe, infrared therapy is extensively used to treat patients afflicted with numerous forms of arthritis.
-In Japan it has been used successfully in bestowing pain relief to those suffering from bursitis, Fibromyalgia, rheumatoid arthritis, back pain, headaches, sprains, and assorted other muscular-skeletal ailments.*
+Far Infrared Sauna therapy has shown to be an effective treatment for relieving arthritic pain.
+In Europe, far infrared therapy is used extensively to treat patients afflicted with various forms of arthritis and lower back pain.
+In Japan, far infrared therapy has been utilized successfully in providing pain relief to those suffering from Bursitis, Fibromyalgia, Rheumatoid Arthritis, Back and Hip pain, Sprains, and other muscular-skeletal ailments.*

 When your muscles are heated by an infrared sauna, it increases the blood flow, which is comparable to what you would experience when you exercise.
 Using an infrared sauna and elevating your core temperature produces a dilation of the capillaries, arterioles and venules.
 During this deep heating process, your capillaries are dilated which brings relief and healing to muscles, joints, and soft tissue injuries.*